Thursday, June 30, 2011

 Well worth a visit and a stroll down memory lane although i must warn you the site can pull at your heart strings.

-Check out the 26 Martydrom Site in Nagasaki City on a map:
+Check out the 26 Martydrom Site in Nagasaki City on this map below:

 Click of the photos below to enlarge: